Balastrong/blog/content/blog/2022-08-23_how-to-find-an-open-source-project/index.md

 ---
 title: How to find 🔎 an Open Source project to contribute to
 date: "2022-08-23"
+description: "A few easy tips to find the right project to contribute to in minutes!"
+featuredImage: "./_cover.jpeg"
 tags:
   - open-source
   - github